 In the year 1998 I bought a retirement home in the former Portuguese colony of Goa in West India.
-In latter years it had become very popular with the tourist industry with several charter flights flying daily into Dabolim Airport which is an hour north of the civilized beach area in the South and an hour south of the not so civilized hippie communes in the North.
-The place I was eventually to buy is six hundred metres up the hill from Vagator Beach in the North.
+In latter years it had become very popular in the tourist industry with several charter flights flying daily into Dabolim Airport which is an hour North of the civilized beach area in the South and an hour South of the not so civilized hippie communes in the North.
+The place I was eventually to buy was six hundred metres up the hill from Vagator Beach in the North.
 I'd originally wanted a place about twenty minutes drive away in the humdrum of one of the tourism areas of Baga or Calangute but the apartments I viewed there weren't up to much.

 After leaving the last show house in Baga it seemed to make sense to tag along for the ride when the developer suggested that I see his new development in Vagator.
 Vagator is a stones throw away from the hippie market in Anjuna and Anjuna, as its market name suggests is full of hippies.
 Everybody who lives in Anjuna lives in a time warp.
 The population seems to exist on unemployment or sickness benefits that are cashed in their home country and forwarded to a Goan address.
 At every turn there's left over saddos from the sixties, drug taking losers clinging onto something that was never there in the first place.
 I'd been there and done it all more than thirty years before and didn't have the need or desire to relive any of it.
 No, I didn't want to live in Anjuna, or anywhere near to it for that matter.
 Until that is when we drove into the complex.